Understanding the Confusion Matrix

 • The prediction is NEGATIVE or POSITIVE.
 Here, a POSITIVE prediction could mean “I left with a girl”.

 • Reality is NEGATIVE or POSITIVE.
-These are the same “units” as the predictions so we can compare them.
+These are in the same “units” as the predictions so we can compare them.

 • The correctness of the prediction compared to reality is TRUE or FALSE.